showmic09/user-school-2022/docs/materials/workflows/part1-ex1-simple-dag.md

 # Workflows Exercise 1.1: Coordinating a Set of Jobs With a Simple DAG

 The objective of this exercise is to learn the very basics of running a set of jobs as a single DAG workflow.
-We'll first who what it looks like to submit a workflow that contains a single job..
+We'll first show what it looks like to submit a workflow that contains a single job..

 ## What is DAGMan?